 More and more Optometrists I speak to are considering Domiciliary as an option, but for those of you who haven’t researched this sector of the industry before, what does it actually involve?
 Well, be prepared to have all your questions answered and find out why you should consider domiciliary for your next career move.

-Some of the reasons domiciliary is becoming so popular is because of the flexibility it gives to the Optometrists, Dispensing Opticians and Support Staff who come to work there.
-It has given some of our candidates the time to spend with their children at the weekend, as no weekend working is EVER required.
-Moreover, with the option now to work more days in the winter and less in the summer (so you can enjoy the lack of good weather we get!) and the option to chose one’s day off during the week, domiciliary clients are getting more and more ahead of the pack regarding flexible options for GOC registered professionals.
+One of the reasons domiciliary is becoming so popular is because of the flexibility it gives to the Optometrists, Dispensing Opticians and Support Staff who come to work there.
+It has given some of our candidates the time to spend with their children at the weekend, as no weekend work is EVER required.
+Moreover, with the option now to work more days in the winter and less in the summer (so you can enjoy the lack of good weather we get!) and the option to choose one’s day off during the week, domiciliary clients are getting more and more ahead of the pack regarding flexible options for GOC registered professionals.

-The vast majority of Optometrist we speak to also want to spend more time with their patients and is precisely something domiciliary can offer to Optometrists.
-Within a domiciliary environment, testing times are longer and thus you get to spend more time looking after the patients eye health accordingly.
+Optometrists we speak to also want to spend more time with their patients and this is precisely something domiciliary can offer to Optometrists.
+Within a domiciliary environment, testing times are longer and thus you get to spend more time looking after the patient’s eye health accordingly.
 In a normal day you would see roughly 8 patients a day and because most of the patients you will be seeing will have past eye health problems (past cataract extraction, AMD etc.), it’s typical that most patients will require glasses – ultimately meaning you improve on the patient’s vision and day to day life!

-Some of the more main reasons that more and more Optometrists are considering a domiciliary position can be found below:
+Some of the main reasons that more and more Optometrists are considering a domiciliary position can be found below: